-- Neoprene: Among the most popular of the compounds offered this polymer provides several qualities desirable for many applications.
-Products such as our Hard Neoprene Blend are commonly used in sound studios, gasketing, and industrial padding.
-In particular, it has moderate levels of chemical resistance, good protection against UV rays, and Ozone resistance (which varies depending on the blend); meaning it could withstand the weathering of the outdoors.
+Neoprene: Among the most popular of the compounds offered, neoprene is a polymer that has certain qualities desirable to many applications.
+Products such as Rubber-Cal’s Hard Neoprene Blend are commonly used in sound studios, in gasketing, and in industrial padding.
+In particular, neoprene sheet rubber products usually have moderate levels of chemical-, UV-, and ozone-resistance.
+Because of this, neoprene rubber products are often used in outdoor applications.
+Amongst rubber materials, neoprene rubber’s versatility is generally unmatched.

-- TPR (thermoplastic rubber): This material is a blend of rubber and plastic and maintains properties unique to both of its ingredients.
-With excellent temperature resistance, this textile can withstand extreme temperatures while also being able to supply chemical resistance.
-Our Santoprene Thermoplastic Elastomer is a great example of a TPR and is used for various automotive and electrical applications.
+TPR (thermoplastic rubber): TPR is a blend of plastic and rubber, and it retains properties unique to both of its main ingredients.
+TPR is primarily known for its extreme temperature-resistance (hence thermo-plastic).
+But it also provides moderate chemical-resistance.
+Thus, industrial environments that work with extreme heat and, potentially, chemicals are the typical places you’ll see TPR products in play.
+Rubber-Cal’s Santoprene Thermoplastic Elastomer is a great example of a TPR product; it’s used for various automotive and electrical applications.

-- EPDM (ethylene propylene diene monomer): This highly sought after compound is among the best in terms of withstanding weathering.
-With unparalleled UV and ozone resistance, it excels in outdoor areas and is extremely durable.
-Rubber-Cal’s EPDM Blend takes further enhances this compound by adding chemical resistance into a smooth elastic rubber sheet product.
+EPDM (ethylene propylene diene monomer): This highly-coveted compound is among the best in terms of weather-resistance.
+With unparalleled UV- and ozone- resistance, it excels in outdoor areas.
+Not to mention, it’s also extremely durable—great for a heavy-duty rubber sheet.
+Rubber-Cal’s EPDM Blend takes EPDM rubber to the next level, though, imbuing extra chemical-resistance into this elastic rubber sheet product.